 Our high academic standards are maintained through weekly lesson plans, observations by Academic Management and teachers observing each other to share experience and knowledge.

 DCAS provides Students with the supportive environment needed to be successful in their studies and to get the most from their time in Dublin.
-At regular intervals, you have the opportunity to give feedback on the quality of service provided.
+You have the opportunity to give feedback on the quality of service provided anytime.
 Click here to give your feedback.

 External End-of-Course Examinations